Cats are notorious for not drinking enough water, to the point that there is an entire industry of pet fountains to entice cats to drink more.

 Once you’ve ruled these things out and you’ve discovered that your cat just doesn’t like drinking water, start experimenting with ways to get your cat to drink more water.

-If your cat enjoys wet food, you can slowly increase the amount of wet food in its diet under the guidance of your vet.
+If your cat enjoys wet food, you can slowly increase the amount of wet food or add food toppers (such as a cat-safe gravy) in their diet under the guidance of your vet.